Skip to main content

 All data in docker-data/ is stored on your host filesystem.
 This means:

-• Container rebuilds do not affect your data — docker compose up -d --build updates the application code without touching uploads, database, or configuration.
+• Container rebuilds do not affect your data — updating the PropOps image does not touch uploads, database, or configuration.

-• Application updates (via git pull) do not overwrite your .env or uploaded files.
+• Image updates do not overwrite your .env or uploaded files.

 • Backing up is straightforward — copy the docker-data/ directory to capture everything.